-Mr. and Mrs. O. C. Harn are here for a few days, previous to continuing on an extensive motor trip.
+Mr. and Mrs. O. C. Harn are here for a few days,

 E. Stanley Peck had as his guests Miss E. C. Peck and Miss Elizabeth F. Peck of Schenectady during the week of Aug.
 12.

 Mr. and Mrs. H. H. Dettinger, former guests have returned after an extensive trip through the West.